Prison Nurseries: A Controversial Measure to Protect a Mother’s Rights

 Where are prison nurseries?

 In the early 1990s, the Bedford Correctional Institution in New York was the first prison to create a prison nursery.
 As of a 2009 survey, the facility could hold up to 27 babies and was available for up to 12 months but could be extended to 18 months if the mother’s sentence would be over within that time.

 As of that 2009 survey, only a small handful of states had created prison nurseries, including Ohio, California, Illinois Indiana, Nebraska, South Dakota, West Virginia, and Washington.

 While these programs are great for new mothers, some fathers are finding the subject difficult to handle.
 After all, the mother’s incarceration amounts to more than a prison sentence for her and her child; it amounts to an effective loss of custody by the non-incarcerated father.
 He must wait upwards of 12-18 months to begin parenting.
 And although the programs permit liberal visitation by fathers and other family members, one must question how much parenting time a father can actually have while visiting a child behind bars.

 To date, Florida does not yet have prison nurseries.
 In fact, research shows that Florida is one of the worst states for enforcing women’s rights behind bars; some sources indicate that there are currently no laws preventing shackling during labor and childbirth, no prison nurseries, and few measures to afford liberal visitation.
 Divorce lawyers are just beginning to examine the marital impacts and child custody issues from behind prison bars, and the many other domestic issues implicated by childbirth in prison.

-Don’t hesitate to reach out to skilled Orlando family attorney Amy E. Goodblatt if you have question about your rights as a mother or father.
+Don’t hesitate to reach out to skilled Orlando family lawyer Amy E. Goodblatt if you have question about your rights as a mother or father.
 Our office can work on your behalf to ensure your interests and rights are protected no matter the circumstances of your case.